HardCoreCodin/SlimGL/README.md

 Features:
 -
 All features of <b>SlimEngine++</b> are available here as well.<br>
-Additional features include lighting and rendering facility:<br>
+Additional features include lighting and rendering facilit:<br>
 - PBR: Physically Based Rendering with Cook Torrance shading model
 - IBL: Image Based Lighting with Radiance and Irradiance Cube Maps
 - SkyBox and Reflection Cube Maps